hbs-rcs/hbsgrid-docs/docs/environments.md

 software and utilities designed to make data science and statistics easier for HBS Grid users.

-In this release we have added a large number of new statistics and data science applications and packages, including:
+In this release we have added a number of new applications and packages, including:

 - [Quarto](https://quarto.org/), an open-source scientific and technical publishing system built on Pandoc
 - [Gephi](https://gephi.org/) visualization and exploration software for all kinds of graphs and networks